wocn-unicamp/TraceFL-Net-Sim/README.md

 - heterogeneous client processing capacities;
 - FCFS queueing;
 - configurable background traffic;
-- configurable frame-loss probability and retransmission;
+- configurable probabilistic frame loss and retransmission;
 - a shared access-network bottleneck.

 Technology-specific MAC scheduling and bandwidth-allocation mechanisms are outside the current abstraction.
-Therefore, the reported delays characterize the configured shared access-network scenario rather than a specific access technology.
+Therefore, the reported delays characterize the configured shared access-network scenario rather than a specific 5G, Wi-Fi, or PON implementation.

 ---

-# Citation
+## Citation

 If you use TraceFL-Net-Sim in your research, please cite the corresponding publication.